0v00/now_playing/README.md

 - occasionally using the Levenshtein distance algorithm to match movie titles - [(read more here)](https://0v00.io/websites-as-non-places-scraping-and-the-levenshtein-distance/)
 - store movie info in an sqlite db
 - send HTML over the wire using Jinja2 for template rendering and HTMX for dynamic content updates
-- a simple brutalist design style
+- a minimalist/neo-brutalist design style

 ## how to run